 Violent crime

-Armed robbery and other violent crimes are a problem in major tourist areas of:
+Armed robbery and other violent crimes can cause problems in major tourist areas of:

 - Buenos Aires